Yundukki/CSE-Lab-Report-1/index.md

     ![](sshkeygen.png)

-    Press enter.
-Next it will prompt you for a passphrase in which you will leave blank for no passphrase.
+    Press enter and it will prompt you for a passphrase in which you will leave blank for no passphrase.

     If you are using windows, follow the extra steps given below.